 No. 2 thing to be aware of is that most of these treks are difficult, especially the multi-day treks.
 It is a good idea to hike around Huaraz and use some of the easier hikes to acclimatize and train for your multi-day treks.
 We also highly recommend you to purchase some travel insurance when hiking in Huaraz.
 It is a small cost for peace of mind and knowing you will be protected on these hikes!

 Depending on which hike you pick and the duration of your hike, the items you need to bring might alter slightly.
 But in general, these are the things you should bring:

 All other questions should be addressed to the tour companies before the start of your Peru trek!
 There are plenty of tour companies to choose from on the main street (Centenario) of Huaraz.

-If you are into hiking, then make sure you stop by Huaraz, Peru.
-This Ancash Region is surrounded by snowy peaks of the Cordillera Blanca, much of which can be explored in the Huarascán National Park.
+If you are into hiking, camping, and beautiful scenery then make sure you stop by Huaraz, Peru.
+This Ancash Region is surrounded by snowy peaks of the Cordillera Blanca, most of which can be explored in the Huarascán National Park.

 Depending on how many hikes you want to do in Huaraz, the number of days you stay can drastically differ.
 At the minimum, visitors should stay around 4 days in Huaraz, two days for accommodation and two days for hiking.

 Travelers going to Huaraz are encouraged to book services with credible companies to receive quality service, professional guides, and security.
 Our Peru for Less travel advisors are happy to help out with trip planning and answer your questions.